Kiizon/cryptoRAG/README.md

 # CryptoRAG

-RAG-powered AI chatbot for cryptography education, specializing in AES and historical ciphers.
+RAG-powered AI chatbot for cryptography education.

+>This project was inspired by the course [CPS 633](https://www.torontomu.ca/calendar/2025-2026/courses/computer-science/CPS/633/).

 **Note:** Recently migrated from a Streamlit app to a React + FastAPI app.